charlie-cyf/nodeSRT/README.md

 # Selective Regression Testing for Node.js

 ## Steps: <br />
-1. static analysis on each js file, generate dependency graph on functions and fields <br />
+~~ 1. static analysis on each js file, generate dependency graph on functions and fields ~~
-2. inject dynamic analysis code to each function<br />
+2. inject dynamic analysis code to each function
 3. run tests one by one, get entities influenced by each tests.
-Store as json file.<br />
+Store as json file.
-4. parse diff file, identify changes.<br />
+4. parse diff file, identify changes.
-5. generate a list of tests on test-entities relationship.<br />
+5. generate a list of tests on test-entities relationship.

 ## special Javascript/Node.js features to handle<br />